 Lowell Scott Middle School music educator John Cochrane's group, Mariachi Sol de Acapulco, received recognition in the 2018 Governor's Awards in the Arts.

 Wendy Spiers, Athletic Director at Eagle Middle School, was recognized by the National Interscholastic Athletic Administrators Association as a Certified Master Athletic Administrator.
+She was also given the Idaho Award of Merit for her meritorious dedication to secondary school athletes.

 Seven Oaks Elementary School was named a 2018-2020 National PTA Schools of Excellence recipient.
 The designation recognizes the school's commitment to building an inclusive and welcoming school-community where all families contribute to enriching the educational experience and overall well-being for all students.